tdbowman/openAlt_W2021/USER_MANUAL.md

   `sudo apt install mysql-shell`
   * Go into mysql shell by executing this command: `mysql --user root -p` and then execute
   `SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY',''));`
+  * Install version 4.4 or higher of MongoDB community edition by by following the instructions in this [link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/).

 ## 2. Setting up the Databases 📊
 The Event data will be ingested into a MySQL database titled `crossRefEventDataMain`.
 The script to create it can be found [here](https://github.com/tdbowman-CompSci-F2020/openAlt/blob/master/SQL/CrossrefeventdataWithMain/crossrefeventdataWithMain.sql).